Table of Contents

 Modernization, expansion of settlement and poaching is exerting pressure on the Sri Lanka government to strengthen their commitment to protecting wild animals.
 Sri Lanka is home to several dozens of wildlife reserves and sanctuaries.

 Leopards and bears are residing in more than 10 wildlife reserves, Yala national park and Wilpaattu national parks are the main residences of bear and leopard.
-The number of leopard on the island was many hundreds at the beginning of the 18’s.
+The number of the leopard on the island was many hundreds at the beginning of the 18’s.
 The number of leopards drastically reduced mainly due to the habitat loss and poaching under British rule.

 Wildlife reserves and sanctuaries are under the purview of wildlife authorities and protected under government law.
 But still illegal poaching takes place and animals like leopard still being killed in the jungle.